 Sullivan Park Care Center Quality Metrics

 Minimizes Pressure Ulcers

-This tells you the percentage of patients who have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be an indicator of nursing care at a nursing home.
-Pressure ulcers, which are also called bed sores, are routinely caused by patients staying in one position for too long.
+This indicates the percent of residents who sustained a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a barometer of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also called bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls

 In Sullivan Park Care Center, 2.86% of Patients had Serious Falls

 This tells you the percentage of patients that have had a major fall.
 Falls leading to major injuries are often caused by lower levels of patient supervision.
 Better nursing protocols minimizes the number of major falls sustained by residents in a nursing home.

 In Sullivan Park Care Center, 2.28% of Patients had UTIs